Blendify/blender-manual/trunk/blender_docs/manual/about/contribute/style_guides/markup_guide.rst

    and ``.jpg`` for images with a lot of color variances, such as sample renders and photographs.

    Do not use animated ``.gif`` files, these are hard to maintain, can be distracting and are usually large in file size.
-If a video is needed, use YouTube or Vimeo (see `Videos`_ below).
+Instead use a video if needed (see `Videos`_ below).
 Location
    Place the image in the ``manual/images`` folder.
 Use no other subfolders.
 Naming